mapeditor/tiled/docs/reference/tmx-map-format.rst

 <object>
 ~~~~~~~~

--  **id:** Unique ID of the object.
-Each object that is placed on a map gets
+-  **id:** Unique ID of the object (defaults to 0, with valid IDs being at
+   least 1).
+Each object that is placed on a map gets a unique id.
+Even if an
-   a unique id.
-Even if an object was deleted, no object gets the same
+   object was deleted, no object gets the same ID.
+Can not be changed in Tiled.
-   ID.
-Can not be changed in Tiled. (since Tiled 0.11)
+   (since Tiled 0.11)
 -  **name:** The name of the object.
 An arbitrary string. (defaults to "")
 -  **type:** The type of the object.
 An arbitrary string. (defaults to "")
 -  **x:** The x coordinate of the object in pixels. (defaults to 0)